buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcColumnTypeEnum.md

 # IfcColumnTypeEnum

-This enumeration defines the different predefined types of columns that can further specify an _IfcColumn_ or _IfcColumnType_.
+This enumeration defines the different predefined types of columns that can further specify an _IfcColumn_ or _IfcColumnType_.<!-- end of definition -->

 > HISTORY New Enumeration in IFC2x2.

 ## Items